-- Recorded an increase of investments of \$6,428, a change in unrealized holding gain of \$2,428, and a change in investment related deferred income taxes of \$4,000. - Recorded capitalized asset retirement costs and asset retirement obligations of \$1,450 due to drilling activities.
+- Recorded an increase of investments of \$6,428, an unrealized holding gain of \$2,428, and a change in investment related deferred income taxes of \$4,000. - Recorded capitalized asset retirement costs and asset retirement obligations of \$1,450 due to drilling activities.